Skip to content

 And then create a text file which corresponds to the version release, e.g. 1.1.0+5.9.0 and write some notes. abra will show these when another operator runs abra app deploy / abra app upgrade.

-You can also add release notes for the next release into a special file releases/next.
+You can also add release notes for the next release into a special file release/next.
 This file will be used when running abra recipe release.

 Not available previous versions of Abra

-Using releases/next is only available in > 0.9.x series of abra.
+Using release/next is only available in > 0.9.x series of abra.

 How do I generate the recipe catalogue